 Further, this is set to 365 if the LOS is greater than 365 or is set to 1 if the LOS = 0 (zero).

-Note that LOS is calculated from two dates now provided to the NMDS in date:time format.
+Note that LOS is calculated from two dates now provided to the NMDS in datetime format.
 LOS is intended to represent the integer number of days between the event end date and the event start date and so only the date part of this format is used in calculating the LOS for an event.

 Extreme LOS Events